-This ratio measures the burden a company's interest payments represent.
+The times interest earned ratio measures the burden a company's interest payments represent.
 Users often consider times interest is earned along with the debt ratios when evaluating financial risk.
 The numerator of this ratio uses earnings before interest and taxes (EBIT), rather than net earnings, because the amount of earnings before interest and income taxes is available for paying interest.